-- A. Read each Section of this Request for Proposals (RFP) carefully. - B. Section V of the RFP must be utilized as the proposal format by applicant agencies/organizations responding to the RFP. - C. Separate proposals must be submitted for career services, On-the-Job Training/Subsidized Employment and Vocational English-as-a-Second Language/GED Preparation. - D. Provide the information required of each section as concisely and completely as possible.
-Be specific and, where appropriate or deemed necessary, provide examples that clarify descriptions. - E. Provide information in the exact order as it is requested on the standard RFP response format provided.
+- A. Read each Section of this Request for Proposals (RFP) carefully. - B. Section V of the RFP must be utilized as the proposal format by agencies/organizations responding to the RFP. - C. Provide the information required of each section as concisely and completely as possible.
+Be specific and, where appropriate or deemed necessary, provide examples that clarify descriptions. - D. Provide information in the exact order as it is requested on the standard RFP response format provided.
 Include the title of each section.